rccmodena/kattis_problems/problems/t/triarea/triarea.md

 ## Input

+The input consists of a single line with two integers 1≤h≤1000 and 1≤b≤1000, the height and base of the triangle.

+## Output

 Output a single number, the area of the triangle.
 Your answer must be correct within an absolute or relative error of 10−7.

-## Output

-Output a single integer, the sum a+b.

 ## Info